-After collecting her degree in fashion design, Sarah Donofrio stepped into the real world with the same question that has long troubled creatives of all ilks: What now?
+After collecting a degree in fashion, many budding designers jump into the real world with the same question that has long troubled creatives of all ilks: What now?

-Today, Sarah is a successful designer and owner of her own clothing line.
+Successful fashion designer and entrepreneur Sarah Donofrio credits real world experience for getting her the rest of the way.
 What she’s learned over the past two decades is that taking your dream from idea to launch and making it in the frenzied world of fashion takes a specific set of skills, a generous dose of creativity, and a pinch of business savvy.

-In this guide, we’ll explore the ins and outs of starting a clothing line from scratch—everything from education and design to manufacturing and marketing—with tips for selling clothes from a seasoned pro.
+In this guide, learn how to start a clothing brand from scratch—everything from education and design to manufacturing and marketing—with tips for selling clothes from a seasoned pro.

-How to start a clothing line in 12 steps
+How to start a clothing brand in 12 steps

 - Develop your fashion design skills